Rezi/eq-grid/README.md

 **To use in your project:**

-import the `initEqGrid` from `eq-grid` and run it with optional parameters.
+Import the `initEqGrid` from `eq-grid` and run it with optional parameters.
 You need to do it before you render anything;

     import { initEqGrid } from './eq-grid.js';
     initEqGrid(10, 1, 'rem');